jdmonin/JSettlers2/doc/Readme.developer.md

     	    - Compliance level: 1.6
     - OK
     	- If eclipse asks "Build the project now?", hit Yes
-- You may need to run the `assemble` or `build` gradle task once before you run JSettlers, to copy resources from `src/main/resources/`.
+- Run the `assemble` or `build` gradle task now to copy resources from `src/main/resources/`.
+  To do so: Gradle tasks tab -> jsettlers -> build -> assemble

 Continue reading to see how to set up the builds and the run configs in Eclipse.
 A later section walks through the coding style expected for pull requests or